P10: Mental Models - Reality is Closer Than We Think

 Final Thoughts

-If you instinctively trust your first reactions without question...
+If you automatically trust your initial reaction...

 But it doesn’t have to be this way.